egeland/nagios-rbl-check/README.md

     #! /usr/bin/env python26

-The Python library for IPv4/IPv6 manipulation is required.
+The Python library for IPv4/IPv6 manipulation is required (included in Python 3.3 and later).
 You can install it using pip:

     pip install ipaddress